Semooze/morphling/README.md

   --help  Show this message and exit.

 Commands:
-  clean-csv  This function will rewrite csv file with double qoute embrace a string when it is in different line.
+  clean-csv     This function will rewrite csv file with double qoute... hashtag-list  This function create list of hashtag in binary format file. word-list     This function create list of word in binary format file.
 ```

 Available option for command